 - When have you led a team to a better than expected outcome?

-- Do you show your understanding of the issues your whole organisation faces, including outside of your jurisdiction?
+- Do you show your understanding of the issues your whole organization faces, including outside of your jurisdiction?
 How all functions in your company work together?

 Let your conversations with those ahead of you reflect this interest and understanding.